Lapr5G21/sem5pi-24-25-3ddg21/docs/sprintB/PatientProfilesListing/readme.md

 ## 2. Requirements

-**US 5.1.11** As an Admin, I want to edit an existing patient profile, so that I can update their information when needed.
+**US 5.1.11** As an Admin, I want to list/search patient profiles by different attributes, so that I can view the details, edit, and remove patient profiles.

 **Acceptance Criteria:**